 These are the most common enquiries we receive.
-There are answers to all these questions on the website, but if you can’t find the Q or A you need try the Festival Contacts list.
+There are answers to all these questions on the website, but if you can’t find the Q or a satisfacatory A, try the Festival Contacts list.

 something Greater than us happens there in those (at times muddy) fields

 If any lost items were handed in during the Festival they were taken to Info Point.
 Due to the lack of sufficient storage space or a central office, we can only keep these items for five days after the Festival.
 We will charge a flat fee of £10 to cover the costs of returning them.
 At the end of the five day period, please note that all valuables will either be put to good use or given to a charity shop.
 If you want to check for lost property please contact us in the first instance by emailing Festival lost property.

 Where and When

 • What are the dates for the 2018 Buddhafield Festival?
 Answer.

 About 7 miles south-west of Taunton, Somerset.
 Taunton is the nearest railway station.
 You will get exact directions with your ticket.
 We will run a shuttle bus service from the train station on the Wednesday (to arrive), Sunday and Monday (to leave).
 We don’t routinely publish exact site location on the site to dissuade random visitors.